flashbots/mev-research/FRPs/FRP-1.md

-# FRP-1: How can we build a "good" auction mechanism for validator priority "bribes"?
+# FRP-1: How can we build a "good" auction mechanism for validator priority "tips"?

 **MEV Fellow:** @obadiaa